cryptobtcbuyer/docs-nibiru/docs/ecosystem/nibi-perps/index.md

 ### Trade Limit Ratio

-Every virtual pool has a parameter called the `TradeLimitRatio`, which limits how much of the asset reserves a trader can affect in a single transaction.
-For example, if a virtual pool had 100 BTC and 2,000,000 NUSD, a `TradeLimitRatio` of `0.1` would only allow the trader to deposit or withdraw up to 10 BTC or 200,000 NUSD.
+Every perp pool has a parameter called the `TradeLimitRatio`, which limits how much of the asset reserves a trader can affect in a single transaction.
+For example, if a perp pool had 100 BTC and 2,000,000 NUSD, a `TradeLimitRatio` of `0.1` would only allow the trader to deposit or withdraw up to 10 BTC or 200,000 NUSD.
 This is done to prevent predatory traders from sending other traders' positions underwater.

 ### Fluctuation Limit Ratio

-Similar to the trade limit ratio, every virtual pool has a parameter called the `FluctuationLimitRatio`.
+Similar to the trade limit ratio, every perp pool has a parameter called the `FluctuationLimitRatio`.
 The fluctuation limit ratio limits inter-block fluctuations of the reserve assets.
-For example, if a virtual pool had 100 BTC and 2,000,000 NUSD at block 1, along with a `FluctuationLimitRatio` of 0.2, then the maximum amount of reserve asset fluctuation that can happen in block 2 is 20 BTC or 400,000 NUSD.
+For example, if a perp pool had 100 BTC and 2,000,000 NUSD at block 1, along with a `FluctuationLimitRatio` of 0.2, then the maximum amount of reserve asset fluctuation that can happen in block 2 is 20 BTC or 400,000 NUSD.
 This is also to prevent predatory traders from sending other traders' positions underwater.

 ### Max Oracle Spread Limit Ratio

-Every virtual pool has a parameter called the `MaxOracleSpreadLimitRatio`.
+Every perp pool has a parameter called the `MaxOracleSpreadLimitRatio`.
 It comes into effect in extreme market conditions, when the mark (spot) price has deviated from the index (oracle) price by too much.
 Liquidations will start happening based on the index price instead of the mark price.

-For example, let's imagine a virtual pool of BTC/NUSD and a `MaxOracleSpreadLimitRatio` of `0.1`.
+For example, let's imagine a perp pool of BTC/NUSD and a `MaxOracleSpreadLimitRatio` of `0.1`.
 One day, the mark price and index price are equal to each other at \$1000 (1000 NUSD per BTC).
 The next day, if the index price stays constant at \$1000, but the mark price moves to 1100 or 900, then the oracle price is used for determining margin ratio and, thus, liquidations.
 This is to protect traders in times of extreme market volatility.

 ## Liquidations